Information about Ampicillin

-This medication is beta-lactam antibiotic, prescribed for certain types of bacterial infections such as UTI, meningitis, gonorrhea, and respiratory tract infections.
+This medication is beta-lactam antibiotic, prescribed for certain types of bacterial infections such as UTI, meningitis, gonorrhea, pneumonia, bronchitis, ear, lung, skin and respiratory tract infections.

 Adult- PO/IM/IV- The recommended dose range is 0.5 to 3gm every 6 hours or 4 times/day.

 It comes as a tablet, capsule, liquid and pediatric drops to take by mouth, on an empty stomach.

 It also comes as a solution for injection to be administered by a healthcare provider into the vein or large muscle.